Locally Prominent Semantic Features

 Abstract

-Methods, systems, devices, apparatuses, and tangible non-transitory computer-readable media for navigation and geocoding are provided.
+Methods, systems, devices, apparatuses, and tangible non-transitory computer-readable media for navigation and geocoding get provided.

 The disclosed technology can perform operations, including accessing semantic tags associated with images.
 Each of the semantic tags can become associated with features depicted by one of the images.